-The position has led to Tara playing a vital role in the ACIAR-funded Pacific Agribusiness Research for Development Initiative.
+The position has led to Tara playing a vital role in the ACIARfunded Pacific Agribusiness Research for Development Initiative.
 This has given her the chance to make valuable connections with stakeholders in the Pacific region and contribute to planning phase two of the initiative.

-"The job is right up my alley, and so far it's been fantastic.
+"The job was right up my alley, and it was fantastic.
 It has given me the kickstart to a career in the field that I'm so passionate about," said Tara.